 # Former members of the Our World In Data team

 May 2015 to September 2015: Lindsay Lee, who has a background in Applied Statistics and continued to do a Master in Public Policy has been working to expand content – particularly on health and demographics – and make the content more consistent across the site.
 Her personal site is LindsayEvansLee.com.
 Lindsay continued her studies at the University of Oxford after her work at OWID.

 June 2015 to October 2015: Mohamed Nagdy completed his MPhil in Economics in 2015 at the University of Oxford.
 He is an economist with particularly strong empirical skills and helped to expand the content on the growth and distribution of incomes, economic development, violence, and education.
 Mohamed worked as an economist in London after his work at OWID.

 July 2015 to August 2015: Julia Murphy, who has a background in economics and engineering (Dartmouth College) was contributing to this project in the summer of 2015 and focused on expanding the section ‘Media & Communication’.
 Julia continued her studies after her internship at OWID.

-Our World in Data was developed in collaboration with Sir Tony Atkinson and by Sir David Hendry.
-Tony Atkinson developed the idea for this publication together with Max and remains an adviser to the project until his death in 2017.
+Our World in Data was developed in collaboration with Sir Tony Atkinson.
+He developed the idea for this publication together with Max and remained an adviser to the project until his death in 2017.
 Sir David Hendry was the Principal Investigator in the initial phase of the project.
-We are grateful for their support and advise through the years.
+We are very grateful for their support and advise through the years.